Artist Lecturer in Percussion

 Artist Lecturer in Chamber Music

-A native of Los Angeles, Ms. Banerdt earned her bachelor’s degree at age 19 from the USC Thornton School of Music, where she studied with Ronald Leonard.
-She subsequently studied at The Curtis Institute of Music under the tutelage of David Soyer and received her master’s degree from The Juilliard School with Richard Aaron.
+A native of Los Angeles, Ms. Banerdt earned her Bachelor's Degree at age 19 from the USC Thornton School of Music, where she studied with Ronald Leonard.
+She subsequently studied at The Curtis Institute of Music with David Soyer and received her Master's Degree from The Juilliard School with Richard Aaron.

 Ms. Banerdt plays a Montagnana model cello made by Mario Miralles in 1998.